tomjoht/tomjoht.github.io/_posts/2016/2016-01-01-analyzing-top-posts-trends-on-idratherbewriting-blog.md

 ---
-title: Analyzing top posts on my blog during 2015 &mdash; branding or readership?
+title: Analyzing top posts on my blog during 2015 &mdash; Should I focus on brand or readership?
 categories:
 - writing
 - general
 keywords: technical writing, beginners, statistics, traffic, top posts
 summary: "The main traffic on my site comes from new or transitioning technical writers looking for general information about technical writing careers.
-Maximizing my readership probably entails writing more posts containing general information about technical writing, and saturating those posts with SEO-rich keywords.
-But this kind of focus may undercut my sense of expertise.
+Increasing my readership probably entails writing more posts containing general information about technical writing (salaries, programs, skills, tools, etc.).
+But this kind of focus may undercut my sense of specialized expertise, especially with API documentation.
 The topics you write about brand yourself as an expert in those topics, and ultimately you have to weigh what matters most to you."
 thumb: 2016stats.png
 ---